KimchiHelping You Find the Best

 Kimchi in a Jar Lasts Longer

-If you are looking to store kimchi for a long time inside your ref, it is best to go for the ones that come in a jar.
+If you are looking to store kimchi for a long time inside your refrigerator, it is best to go for the ones that come in a jar.
 These tend to preserve the kimchi longest compared to pouches and plastic containers.
 It also helps in preserving the flavors of your side dish.
 Another bonus is that it contains the smell best.

 4